 Who are our CITs?

-As part of Tanadoona’s progressive leadership development program, the Counselor-in-Training program prepares youth to become future camp counselors.
+As part of Tanadoona’s leadership development program, the Counselor-in-Training program prepares youth to become future camp counselors.
 During the two week training, CITs participate in leadership and team-building exercises, receive training on camper care, health/wellness and activity planning.
-In the second week of the program, they work side-by-side with Tanadoona counselors, leading groups of Resident or Day Camp campers.
+In the second week of the program, they work side-by-side with Tanadoona counselors, leading groups of campers.
 Throughout the year, many CITs continue leadership training through the Teen Outdoor Leaders program.

 Part counselor, part camper, Counselors-in-Training (many of whom have grown up through Tanadoona) are valuable leaders in our camp community.
 We asked a handful of this summer’s CITs why Tanadoona is special to them.
 Here’s what they had to say.

 “When I’m in nature, I love just getting to look at everything, like the bugs — watching how they move, where their habitats are, and seeing how they live in their environments.
 Taking it all in at once is really relaxing.”